jirehevelasquez/mech-romi-files-/docs/source/Tasks.rst

 7. IMU
 ------------------------------------------
 Handles communication with the IMU over I²C, including initialization, configuration, and regular sensor reads.
-It pulls gyro and accelerometer measurements, possibly applies calibration offsets or simple filtering, and writes cleaned values into shared variables.
+It pulls gyro and accelerometer measurements, applies calibration offsets or simple filtering, and writes cleaned values into shared variables.
 The state estimator can then use those IMU signals (for yaw rate, for example) to improve heading estimation.
 In turn, that more accurate heading can drive behaviors like precise 90° turns or detecting when Romi has rotated enough to move to the next track state.
-It also handles the mathamatical computations for the state estimation machines and stores them in the appropriate shared value.
+It also handles the mathematical computations for the state estimation machines and stores them in the appropriate shared value.

 Finite state machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~